-Two or more episodes of lower urinary tract infection in the last 6 months, or Three or more lower urinary tract infection episodes in the last 12 months1.
+Two or more episodes of lower urinary tract infection in the last 6 months, or Three or more lower urinary tract infection episodes in the last 12 months.

 It does not include bacteriuria in the absence of symptoms or catheterised patients, i.e., asymptomatic bacteriuria.
-Asymptomatic bacteriuria should not be screened for or treated unless prior to urological surgery or in pregnancy (positive cultures in pregnancy should be confirmed with a second culture confirming the same organism prior to treatment)2.
+Asymptomatic bacteriuria should not be screened for or treated unless prior to urological surgery or in pregnancy (positive cultures in pregnancy should be confirmed with a second culture confirming the same organism prior to treatment).

-1. Consider whether referral is required for patients with recurrent UTIs:
+1. Consider referral for patients with recurrent UTIs: